elirenato/secure-api-spring/README.md

 `./mvnw test`

+## Generate coverage test report

+`./mvnw jacoco:report`

+and see `target/site/jacoco/index.html`

 ## Before run the application in dev mode

 ### Keycloak (20.0.1) and PostgreSQL (15.1)

 This application depend on these services, so, you must have them running.

-For dev purpose, you can use the bash script `./start-dev-env.sh` to start Docker containers with these services.
+For dev purpose, you can use the bash script `./dependencies.sh up` to start Docker containers with these services.

 The Keycloak will be available at `http://localhost:8080`.

-To stop the containers you can use the script `./stop-dev-env.sh`.
+To stop the containers you can use the script `./dependencies.sh down`.

 ### Keycloak Realm